Go back

 Accommodation:

 Accommodation during the Langtang Valley Trek varies.
 Along the trekking route, you'll stay in guest houses, commonly known as teahouses.
 These basic lodges offer rooms, dining areas, and toilets.
-The quality of guest houses varies but remains affordable and convenient for trekkers.
-Rooms typically have twin or bunk beds and shared bathrooms, and blankets and pillows are provided.
+The quality of guest houses varies, but remains affordable and convenient for trekkers.
+Rooms typically have twin or bunk beds, shared bathrooms, and blankets and pillows provided.
 Our company can offer a sleeping bag if you don't have one.
 You'll spend nine nights in lodges along the trekking route and three nights in a hotel in Kathmandu.
 Some places and lodges have attached bathrooms, while others offer simple yet clean rooms with shared facilities.
-We can arrange a solo trekking service if you're traveling solo, but availability may be limited during peak season in some places.
+We can arrange a solo trekking service if you're travelling solo, but availability may be limited during peak season in some places.
 In Kathmandu, your hotel room will have excellent amenities, including TV, 24/7 hot water, electricity, and laundry service.

 Meals during the trip: